-This BLOG On Charge Offs And Collection Accounts Mortgage Guidelines Was UPDATED On September 21st, 2018
+This BLOG On Charge Offs And Collection Accounts Mortgage Guidelines Was PUBLISHED On December 24th, 2019

 Charge off are debts that a creditor has tried collecting by consumers and eventually deemed it an uncollectible debt and has charged it off on their books.

-- Credit Card companies and other revolving debt creditors normally charge off a debt after 120 days
+- Credit Card companies and other revolving debt creditors normally charge off debt after 120 days

-- Charged Off Accounts has a balance stated on consumer credit report
+- Charged Off Accounts has a balance stated on the consumer credit report

-- It may have the verbiage charge off account and/or profit and loss
+- It may have the verbiage charge off the account and/or profit and loss